vapor/docs/docs/security/authentication.md

 * the session authenticator takes the session and see if there is an authenticated user for that session.
 If so, the middleware authenticates the request.
 In the response, the session authenticator sees if the request has an authenticated user and saves them in the session so they're authenticated in the next request.

 !!! note
     The session cookie is not set to `secure` and `httpOnly` by default.
-Check Vapor's [Session API](../advanced/sessions.md#configuration) how to configure cookies.
+Check Vapor's [Session API](../advanced/sessions.md#configuration) for more information on how to configure cookies.

 ### Protecting Routes